-Ready to enjoy an evening of sophisticated fun, attendees at the Avalon Wine & Spirits Festival filled their glasses with fine beverages and their plates with local delicacies this past Friday night.
+Out for an evening of sophisticated fun, Avalon Wine & Spirits Festival attendees enjoyed fine beverages and local delicacies this past Friday night.
 The event brought more than 200 high-end wine and spirits to the Avalon Community Hall.
-At the same time, restaurants from the area provided delicious hors d’oeuvres for festival-goers to enjoy throughout the night.
+Meanwhile, restaurants from the area provided delicious hors d’oeuvres for festival-goers to enjoy throughout the night.

 Wine-lovers had the unique chance to speak with distributors about their products and taste a variety of different fine wines.
 Red, white and rose wines from places like France, Italy and California were in full supply at the festival.
-This advanced selection was thanks to distributors like Lauber, Regal Wines, Meritage Wine Group and others who set up their tables around the perimeter of the hall.
+This advanced selection was thanks to distributors like Lauber, Regal Wines, Meritage Wine Group and others; all of whom set up their tables around the perimeter of the hall.

 As an added opportunity, guests also had the chance to meet and speak with Kieran Robinson, co-founder of Kieran Robinson Wines.
 Robinson grew up in the Westchester, Pennsylvania area and spent his summers working at Fred’s Avalon Liquor Store.

-After attending college and working at a winery in France for a year, Robinson started his wine business with his wife in California.
-Since developing such a strong background in producing high-quality wine, Robinson returned to Avalon for the festival where he presented his wines to those who share his passion and appreciation for fine wine.
+After attending college and working at a winery in France for a year, Robinson started his wine business.
+(With help from his wife.)
+With his newfound experience producing high-quality wine, Robinson returned to Avalon for the festival; where he presented his wines to those who share his passion and appreciation for fine wine.

 What’s a good glass of wine without a little cheese to go along with it?
-Thanks to Avalon Market, attendees had the chance to taste a variety of fresh cheeses and even sample tasty delicacies created right on the spot.
-Other food served at the event included spring rolls, bruschetta and seafood from local restaurants like Windrift, Fuze Italian and Oceanside Seafood.
+Thanks to Avalon Market, attendees had the chance to taste a variety of fresh cheeses.
+Other food served at the event included spring rolls and bruschetta; as well as seafood from local restaurants like Windrift, Fuze Italian, and Oceanside Seafood.

 Along with wine, guests had the chance to try a selection of vodka, scotch, bourbon and other spirits at the event.
 The selection included spirit specialists Federal Distilling, Diageo, Austin Cocktails and Jerry’s Vodka.